-As a global citizen with travel escapades in 70 cities in 19 countries having lived in 4 countries on 4 continents (not boasting, really :-)), I was spoilt for choice with a plethora of international and global schools for my daughter on my return to India a few months back.
+As a global citizen with travel escapades in 70 cities in 19 countries and having lived on 4 different continents (not boasting, really :-)), I was spoilt for choices with a plethora of international and global schools for my daughter on my return to India a few months back.
 With that I was also made to wonder what a true International school is supposed to be and are all schools claiming to be International or Global in their title true to their name.
 Through research, visits and some first hand-experience (with a few burnt fingers) I believe to have unsolved this mystery.
 This blog is my attempt to share my understanding to help other parents considering an International school for their child.

 What is an International School?